Westmoreland Mining Holdings LLC v. Government of Canada

-Westmoreland Coal Company is a company incorporated in the State of Delaware in the United States.
+Westmoreland Mining Holdings LLC is a company incorporated in the State of Delaware in the United States.
 It owns Prairie Mines & Royalty ULC, which is incorporated in Alberta and owns and operates coal mines in Alberta.

 - 1102 (National Treatment)